timabilov/irequest/README.md

 # iRequest
-Thinnest HTTP Client ***based on native HttpURLConnection*** provides you - wraps all functionality in soft manner with fluent-like interface.
+Thinnest HTTP Client ***based on HttpURLConnection*** provides you - wraps all functionality in soft manner with fluent-like interface.

 This client abstracts you from all boilerplate that you write within native API i.e. Intended to use due to  DRY pain of native API  which many of us encounter's i think)